 5. Team building exercises

 If productivity and morale are a little low, encourage the staff to partake in a team-building exercise.
 To maximize its fun and make it feel rewarding, you can do things outside the workplace such as sponsoring a sports team or organize a scavenger hunt.
-Google, which prides itself on teambuilding, does movie nights where employees bring the entire family to sit on beanbag chairs, eat popcorn, and watch a movie together.
+Google, which prides itself on teambuilding, do movie nights where employees bring the entire family to sit on beanbag chairs, eat popcorn, and watch a movie together.
 Team building exercises build closer bonds between the staff and make them feel more motivated at work.
 Thus, it increases productivity and the efforts put into work tasks.

 Other examples of teambuilding exercises might include a game of some type, quizzes, or celebrating someone’s birthday.
 A classic teambuilding exercise is using a ropes course to focus on problem-solving.
 These activities offer a chance to get the staff laughing, take their minds off of work, and act as a small reward for the hard work they have offered the business.
 Doing a teambuilding afternoon once a month also gives the staff something to look forward to and work towards, motivating them to get tasks done.